Step-by-step workflow guide

 In your Assessment Workspace sidebar (under Inputs), navigate to Smart Follow-Up.
 AIM has already analyzed your submission and identified which signals are missing.

-- AIM generates up to 12 targeted, personalized questions — only what's missing for your specific project.
+- AIM generates a bounded set of targeted, personalized questions — only what's missing for your specific project.

 - Questions scoped to domains you didn't select are automatically skipped.